The L&C Advantage

 By identifying three areas of focus and investment for the institution, these imperatives lay the groundwork for us to achieve success.
 These are the things we must do differently or with greater scope and intensity.
 They are, however, only a portion of what we will achieve.

-• We will continue to do the things we have long done well: in-person teaching, mentoring, research and scholarship, creative endeavors, distinctive overseas study, professional education, and more.
+We will continue to do the things we have long done well: in-person teaching, mentoring, research and scholarship, creative endeavors, a global focus with distinctive overseas study programs, professional education, and more.

 Among our next steps to achieve these three imperatives: